keboola/connection-docs/tutorial/write/gooddata.md

 Apart from creating a new transformation, we also need a new transformation bucket, since the Tableau and Gooddata transformations are not really related.
 If they were more complex, we would take out the similar parts into another transformation.
-Name the new transformation bucket *Opportunity - GoodData*.
+Name the new transformation bucket *Opportunity - GoodData* and choose **Snowflake** backend.

 {: .image-popup}
 ![Screenshot - Transformation Bucket Create](/tutorial/write/gooddata-transformation-create-1.png)